the-turing-way/the-turing-way/book/website/afterword/glossary.md

 Refers to the organisation, storage and preservation of data created during a research project.
 It covers initial planning, day-to-day processes and long-term archiving and sharing.
 Shortened to RDM.

+### Review

+Suggesting changes or asking for committing something to an already created pull request.

 ### Risk assessment

 This is used to help choose the appropriate sustainable software concepts for your project.